The communication with the AFE is made via a daisy-chain, which means that all

 /* If needed, add definition of database entries here */

-in the file adi_ades183x_defs.h
+in the file adi_ades183x_defs.h.

-, the following defines must be adapted:
+In the file adi_cfg.h, the following defines must be adapted:

-if only one string is used.
+ADI_NR_OF_STRINGS must be set to 1u if only one string is used.

 If several strings are used, the SPI function must be adapted to take this